|Our sweet Hayley girl|

-Each time we were warned that her prognosis was not good and she may never come out of the hospital.
+Each time we were warned that her prognosis was not good and she may not survive.
 Each time, we worried and prayed, and each time, she recovered.

 She was the amazing Hayley, and literally nothing would keep her down.
 She would come home with her energy renewed and right back to her old self, lapping up her food with delight.
 Even after she lost most of her teeth, she still loved her food.
 Always in a happy mood, always running around in a quick pace, Hayley was the literal example of living life to its fullest.

 This time everything was different.
 She started displaying neurological symptoms and all signs pointed to a brain tumor.
 And still, she tried her absolute best to push through and eat and walk, and there came a point when we had to let her go because Hayley, the incredibly strong and incredibly sweet girl deserved to be happy again and pain free.

 All of you who have ever cared for a senior or a chronically dog knows how much work goes into their daily routine.
 For three years, I have given her twice daily insulin injections, oral medication, and special meals (with her always storing a kibble or two in her cheek for late night snacks!).

 |Django stayed by her side for the last few days|

 We have put her out in the yard countless times a day carefully watching so didn't get hurt since losing her sight, cleaning up after her potty accidents indoors.